How to Become a Project Manager?

 3. You can have some project manager mentor you.
 Ideally someone who has the time and patience to teach you stuff.
 This will help you gain lots of new insights as the project manager brings with himself lots of experience, learnings from failures and so on.
 This will also help you in the future when you need guidance or feedback on your current progress.

-4. If you are currently working somewhere, demonstrate your leadership skills, your project management knowledge, offer suggestions.
-This can help you get noticed and you may even land a small project head role for a new project.
+4. If you are currently working somewhere, demonstrate your leadership skills, project knowledge, and offer suggestions.
+This can help you get noticed and you may even be asked to lead a new project.
 And what’s better than someone who is a specialist in a field becoming the new project head?

 5. You can apply for project management roles.
 Even if you don’t get selected, you might learn something new.
 You might make contacts that can help you out in the long run.
 Or you might end up acquiring a role that isn’t actually what you hoped for but might help you learn things.